mayhmemo/dark-mode-without-framework/README.md

   <a href="https://darkmode.mayhm.repl.co">Demo</a>
 </p>

+## Usability
+I've seen a lot of tutorials teaching how to make Dark Mode using Tailwind with Frameworks or Node, but i wanted a simple functional Dark Mode for a single or few pages.
+So i made this project.
+**I DON'T recommend this if you want to make a scalable project.**

 ## How to use
 Download 'darkmode.js' file and call it in HTML head with Tailwind and Flowbite ones too, like the code below:
 ```html